AherTechCode/laravel-scaffold/README.md

     }
 ]`

-Update token for packagist webhook
+Update token for packagist webhook.